 - The country in which the document is to be used requires an Apostille in order to recognize it as a foreign public document.

-An Apostille may not be required if the laws, regulations, or practice in force in the country where the public document is to be used have abolished or simplified the requirement of an Apostille, or have exempted the document from any legalization requirement.
+An Apostille may not be required if the laws, regulations, or practices in force in the country where the public document is to be used have abolished or simplified the requirement of an Apostille, or have exempted the document from any legalization requirement.

 To which documents does the Apostille Convention apply?